-One problem with the 1 hand jam, is defensive backs often don’t move their feet when they jam.
-In the video above, the corner does a great job in jamming with one hand, however he’s back on his heels.
+One problem with the 1 hand jam is defensive backs often don’t move their feet when they jam.
+In the video above, the corner does a great job of jamming with one hand.
+However, he’s back on his heels.

 A good receiver will use the space he gathers to stack back up and gain vertical leverage.

 The high risk comes from shooting two hands at the wide receiver.
-If the defensive back is not discipline by keeping his hips square to the defender, the wide receiver can easily gain vertical leverage
+If the defensive back is not disciplined by keeping his hips square to the defender, the wide receiver can easily gain vertical leverage.

-2 key points that are extremely important when playing a jam coverage:
+2 key points that are extremely important when playing jam coverage:

 - Contact Point

 In the first clip, the defensive back gets a great jam on the receiver with two hands and continues to ride him up the sideline.
-He does a great job sliding his feet and staying square which allows him to get on the back hip and place himself between the ball and the quarterback.
+He does a great job sliding his feet and staying square, allowing him to get on the back hip and place himself between the ball and the quarterback.

-When a defensive back is leaning forward, it makes it easier for the wide receiver to wash their arms away and get vertical.
+When a defensive back is leaning forward, it is easier for the wide receiver to wash their arms away and get vertical.

 The second clip is a little different.
 The corner makes decent contact and maintains body control.
-The only issue is, his body and leverage is too far up field – therefore the receiver undercuts him and he has no chance.
+The only issue is, his body and leverage are too far upfield – therefore, the receiver undercuts him, and he has no chance.

-He’s off balance as he transitions up field mainly because his first 2 initial hop steps.
+He’s off-balance as he transitions up field mainly because of his first 2 initial hop steps.
 When he turns his hips and gets into his transition, his feet are together.
 This forces his next step to be an over-stride, which puts him off balance.
 The receiver times it up perfectly and washes him away at this exact moment.